 Example 1.
 Last Monday we passed by the Franz Kafka museum.
-We had about 2 hours before we had to go back to the apartment.
 I went to the lady who sold the tickets and said the obligatory ‘dobrý den’ (‘hello”).
 She looked at me with that flat, expressionless face that we’ve frequently encountered in Prague.
 No ‘dobrý den’, no nothing.
 I ask her how long a tour of the museum takes.
 “45” she says, the only expression on her face being that “I’m so sick of dealing with f*ing idiots like you” look.
 “45 minutes?”
 I ask.
 “45” she repeats looking at me while rolling her eyes.
 I say thank you and go outside to get Spanky.
 I want her to witness firsthand how bitchy this woman is.
 We come back in and I give her my biggest smile and ask for 2 tickets.
 She takes my money and throws the tickets and change on the desk.

 Would this level of service ever be tolerated anywhere else?
 I’ve written previously about this Czech state of fed-upness.
 In this case it was taken to a whole other level.